awanmbandi/realworld-microservice-projects/ECR/README.md

 # AWS ECR - Elastic Container Registry Integration

 ## Step-1: Introduction to ECR
+- Once You Create your ECR repository, Click on the Repo name and View/Use the `PUSH COMMANDS`

 ## Step-2: ECR Terminology
  - **Registry:** An  ECR registry is provided to each AWS account; we can create image repositories in our registry and store images in them.